 One rode shotgun by the driver and the other was posted across from the rear door.
 Both were friendly and conversed familiarly, saying they wanted to practice their English.

 Compared to the frenetic pace and clamor of Jerusalem, Bethlehem is a benign and tranquil respite surrounded by vineyards, olive groves and shepherds’ fields.
 Alim, our new escort, joined us just in time for lunch.

-Ten times daily, an enterprising caterer provides a so-so Middle Eastern buffet—chicken, red beans, olives, saffron rice, eggplant, flat bread, peppers, salad—serving 200 diners per sitting in a cavernous and spartan second floor banquet hall.
+Ten times daily, an enterprising caterer provides a so-so Middle Eastern buffet comprising chicken, red beans, olives, saffron rice, eggplant, flat bread, peppers, and salad, serving 200 diners per sitting in a cavernous and spartan second floor banquet hall.
 The facility included busy restrooms which are scarce at religious sites.